MohamedAlDeep/MarkdownToHtml_Converter/README.md

 This is an API that converts a markdown file into HTML.

 ## Usage
+This is the list of Api requests that can be done on this API.

+1. `GET`: `/api/status`
+It returns the status of the *API*.
+2. `GET`:`/api/count`
+It returns the count of api requests made.
+3. `GET`: `/api/converted`
+It returns an array of objects each one has count and date of conversion.
+4. `POST`:`/convert`
+It is the route which a user can send a markdown file into and gets the html in markdown style.
 ### Prerequisites

 - Node.js installed on your machine